Turn a donation pile into auditable evidence

 Usually split by item type and use.
 A single bundle total can hide weak evidence in some sub-items.
 Splitting gives cleaner proof and reduces deduction disputes.

-Can a donation router or fundraiser handle this for me?
+Can a donation manager or fundraiser handle this for me?

 They can collect contact details, but valuation proof is still your responsibility.
-Your strongest position is an internal packet that maps every claim to photo, condition, and market support.
+Your strongest position is a complete packet that maps every claim to photo, condition, and market support.

 What if I cannot identify model numbers on used equipment?